 Thielsch Engineering, Inc. has spent the past 30 years working with America's power producers and advanced manufacturers to ensure safety, reliability and profitability.
-Every producing facility must have a system in order to better manage overall operations and the use of a data management plan such as our proprietary program 4-SYTE System Strategy offers control and real-time solutions from anywhere in the world.
+As James Chiles, Author of Inviting Disaster states, "Failure never happens out of the blue, it propagates from flaws that eventually link up."
+Because of this, every producing facility must have a system in order to manage the safety and integrity of their high-energy piping systems.
+The use of an effective data management plan/program, can provide control and solutions from anywhere in the world.
 The combined process of integrated engineering that includes unit specific education, observation, tracking, proper maintenance and data collection provides a modern approach to a complex and highly competitive market.